On leaving the Fort Worth Star-Telegram after 28 years

 Scores of hands shot up.

-“Anyone here been abducted by aliens and is a Southern Baptist?”
+“Anyone here been abducted and is a Southern Baptist?”

 An accounting instructor from the Deep South raised her hand.
-(I thought my Texas readers could relate to a Baptist abductee.)
+(I thought my Texas readers could relate to a born-again abductee.)
 We sat down and she relayed her experience.
-At first her husband was glad she had returned, she said.
+At first her husband was glad she had returned, the woman told me.
 But her marriage collapsed and she became unwelcome at her church after she published an all-too-explicit account of nocturnal trysts deep in the cosmic void.

 After 9/11, I was sent twice into Afghanistan, catching the climactic battle at Tora Bora, just outside Jalalabad, where I had been jailed 23 years earlier.